Skip to content

 Snaefellsnes Peninsula - 10 Incredible Reasons to Visit

 Lóndrangar is two remarkable pinnacles by the seashore of Snæfellsjökull National Park.
-The taller rock is 75 metres, while the smaller one is 61 metres tall.
-In addition, birdlife is rich in the region, and the scenery toward Snæfellsjökull glacier is stunning.
+The taller rock is 75 metres tall, while the smaller one is 61 metres tall.
+Birdlife is rich in the region, and the scenery toward Snæfellsjökull glacier is stunning.

 You can walk up to these high rocks and read the story about one of them, which is told to be a troll man.
 His troll wife is found a little further along the coastline.
 These pinnacles have been mounted; the taller one was first climbed in 1735, but no one climbed the smaller one till 1938.